Grubes2023/404_team_29/README.md

 Due to the folder structures of the app and website, it is more convenient to have them in seperate repos so that their structures can remain seperate

 ## Companion App
-The Github Link to Monica's Companion App - ADD_A_URL_HERE
+The Github Link to Monica's Companion App - https://github.com/monica-147/Companion-Application.git

 ## Companion Website
 The Github Link to Patrick's Companion Website - ADD_A_URL_HERE